theCR7/Ubuntu-18.04-Server-Installation-CMDS/README.md

 How to use-

-	We have the following commands to be used, just type them in PuTTY as any normal command(Note the tmx after every command to make it NOT conflict with pre-existing commands):
+	We have the following commands to be used, just type them in PuTTY as any normal command(Note the acn after every command to make it NOT conflict with pre-existing commands):

 	1. setupacn
 		This command is executed when you ran the previous command to set a new server, so practically you will never need this.